 Individuals may also transport firearms in a vehicle or on foot while fishing or hunting, or while traveling to and from these activities.
 It is also legal for individuals to possess firearms in their homes and businesses, or in homes in which they have the permission of the homeowners.
 Exemptions also exist for members of the armed forces, law enforcement agencies, and authorized guards, such as correctional officers in the course of their official duties.

-Locations Where Firearms Are Prohibited
+Where are Firearms Prohibited in Mount Pleasant?

 South Carolina, like most other states, has established laws governing where individuals may possess firearms, regardless as to whether they possess concealed carry permits.
 Individuals may not possess firearms in any of the following locations, among others: